cilium/cilium/Documentation/configuration/verify-image-signatures.rst

     run was based upon.

-    ``--certificate-identity`` is used to verify the identity of the certificate from the Github build images release workflow.
+    ``--certificate-identity`` is used to verify the identity of the certificate from the GitHub build images release workflow.

 .. _`Keyless Signatures`: https://docs.sigstore.dev/cosign/overview/#keyless-signing-of-a-container